This glossary is illustrated with images from our annual ArchaeoDoodles contest! Click on the hyperlinked terms to see a depiction of the words.

 Surface Survey – The process of searching for archaeological remains by physically examining the landscape, usually on foot.
 There are many different types of survey techniques.
 See Ground Reconnaissance.

-Tell – A mound, especially in the Middle East, made up of the stratified remains of a succession of settlements.
+Tell or tel – A mound, especially in the Middle East, made up of the stratified remains of a succession of settlements.
 When structures of a later period of occupation are built directly on top of an earlier layer, over time a settlement becomes raised above the landscape due to the buildup of layers.

 Temper – Coarse material, such as crushed shells or sand, added to clay to get a desired texture or consistency for making a pot or other artifact.